 - Weekly Construction Notices: These publications include obstacles that were added, modified, or dismantled during the prior week.
 They are NO LONGER in the National Flight Data Digest (NFDD).

-The ODT is dedicated to providing our customers with accurate and timely obstacle data that is critical for a safe and efficient National Airspace System.
+The Obstacles Team is dedicated to providing our customers with accurate and timely obstacle data that is critical for a safe and efficient National Airspace System.
 We are actively evaluating and investing in new technologies to make our data more accurate and accessible.

-If you have any questions or comments, please contact Obstacle Data.
+If you have any questions or comments, please contact Aeronautical Inquiries.